CABAH/CyprusHippoElephant/README.md

 ## Focal manuscript
 Bradshaw, CJA, F Saltré, S Herrando-Pérez, C Reepmeyer, T Moutsiou.
 Human arrival on Cyprus and the mechanisms of hunting native megafauna to extinction (in preparation)

+The code presented in this repository test how palaeolithic peoples could hunt dwarf hippopotamus (<em>Phanourios minor</em>) and dwarf elephants (<em>Palaeoloxodon cypriotes</em>) to extinction in the Late Pleistocene.

 ## Scripts
 R code by Corey Bradshaw (<a href="http://github.com/cjabradshaw">@cjabradshaw</a>), Frédérik Saltré (<a href="http://github.com/fredsaltre">@fredsaltre</a>), and Salvador Herrando-Pérez